Set up the WhatsApp Echo Bot

 Once the function is created, you are redirected to the function page.
 There, you can see the following information:

-The function's URL ending in .lambda-url.AWS_REGION.on.aws/.
-Save that for later use.
+The function's URL ending in .lambda-url.AWS_REGION.on.aws/

 The Code source tab for that function.